Our native pollinators include bumblebees and other bees (250 species), butterflies and moths, flies, beetles and wasps.

 Most significant factors leading to these declines in pollinator numbers

-Pesticides – There is growing evidence that the use of pesticides is having long-term harmful effects on pollinators including honeybees, wild bees and butterflies.
+There's growing evidence that the use of pesticides is having long-term harmful effects on pollinators including honeybees, wild bees and butterflies.

 What pollinators need

-In addition to flowers, many pollinators need other food resources to support their different life stages – for example butterfly and moth caterpillars need particular plants to feed on.
+In addition to flowers, many pollinators need other food resources to support their different life stages, for example butterfly and moth caterpillars need particular plants to feed on.
 This is often an overlooked requirement for this critical stage in the life cycle of many insects.

-Shelter and nesting - Dense vegetation such as tussocky grassland, scrub, mature trees, and piles of wood and stone can provide essential habitat for hibernating pollinators.
+Dense vegetation such as tussocky grassland, scrub, mature trees, and piles of wood and stone can provide essential habitat for hibernating pollinators.
 Many species overwinter as adults including queen bumblebees, and some butterflies and hoverflies, others as eggs, larvae or pupae.

 Old burrows and dense vegetation are used by bumblebees, with sunny slopes and dry ground used by ground-nesting bees such as mining bees.
 “Tidying up” these areas over winter can be particularly damaging.